Brxdl3y/NCBA-BANK-NETWORK/README.md

 This network includes:

-Encrypted routing authentication
+VEncrypted routing authentication

-Password encryption and device hardening
+VPassword encryption and device hardening

-SSH‑only remote access
+VSSH‑only remote access

-Storm‑control and edge protections
+VStorm‑control and edge protections

 None of this is exotic.
 That’s the point.